 So, should you ignore social media?
 It depends on your site.
 Let’s go back to our archery example above.
 Social media would probably be an excellent marketing method for the site.
 We know from our research that there is a ton of demand and we also know there isn’t one huge site out there dominating the field.
 Since we have a passion for archery, we could probably regularly publish archery items on Facebook, Twitter, and Google Plus that would attract a lot of followers.
 This would help establish our brand and make us “the” source for archery online.
 We could also announce flash sales for our social media followers from time to time as a way to thank them and drive sales.

 The web is full of advice on marketing.
 Most of it is utter junk.
-Resources that are worth your time include SmartPassiveIncome.com and ThinkTraffic.com.
+Resources that are worth your time include SmartPassiveIncome.com.
 The information they provide is oriented towards blogs, but will work with any site.
 I highly recommend SmartPassiveIncome.com in particular.

 There are many ways to create a successful online business.
 This article covers one approach, but you shouldn’t be a slave to it.
-This article is really more about emphasizing that you need a plan before you launch a site.
+This article is really more about emphasizing that you need a plan before starting a business online.
 If you develop one based on hard numbers, you stand a far better chance of making the big bucks than if you just wing it.